Leaflet TREVACLYN 1000mg / 20mg modified release tablets

 • Quantity: 196

-• Product type: original
+• Product type: Original

-• Prescription restrictions: P-RF - Medicines prescription that is retained in the pharmacy (not renewable).
+• Prescription status: P-RF - Medicines dispensed with a medical prescription that is retained by the pharmacy and cannot be renewed.